ecumenic/ecumenic.github.io/README.md

 - Copyright License: Creative Commons [CC BY-NC-SA] 4.1.

 ## 2. CONTRIBUTIONS NEEDED:
-- Code optimization.
+- Website (https://github.com/ecumenic/ecumenic.github.io) review and optimization.
-- Website & project documentations review and translation to other languages.
+- Website translation to other multiple languages.
+- Other repository projects (https://github.com/ecumenic) review and optimization.
-- Ecumenic Creative Operations overall project optimization.
+- Ecumenic Creative Operations project (https://github.com/ecumenic/project) review and optimization.

 ## 3. CONTRIBUTING:

 3.1.
 Learn about our project processual architecture and our collaborations reliability engineering at our website and documentation in it: http://ecumenic.github.io